edwintye/edwintye.github.io/_posts/2020-01-29-integration-testing-in-goling-using-docker.md

 to native go commands throughout the process.
 We make use of environment variables to carry out the tests against the different versions as desired.
 Verifying the compatibility for a particular version is as easy as augmenting the build matrix, here as `[rc, latest, 5.0], with the new tag.
-The steps in CI, here seen using Github actions, demonstrates the full workflow including the different testing phases.
+The steps in CI, here seen using Github actions, demonstrate the full workflow including the different testing phases.

 {% gist f0f5b665d5710fa83c20386c37a60d04 golang_actions.yaml %}